 A backdoor from Anand Bhavan leads to Swaraj Bhavan.
 Now, this was the original home of Motilal Nehru in the city.
 It is much bigger than Anand Bhavan.
 A very small part of it is open and dedicated to depicting the journey of Indira Gandhi from a child in this home to becoming the prime minister of India.
 This is not celebrated as the birthplace of Indira Gandhi.

 You get to see only a small part but this part is unticketed.

-Allahabad University is one of the oldest universities of modern India.
+It is one of the oldest universities in modern India.
 Many illustrious people have studied and taught here including poets like Harivansh Rai Bachchan.
-Many old buildings of the university remind you of the colonial past of the Allahabad city.
+Many old buildings of the university remind you of the colonial past of the city.
 Most of them are still functional and you can see students going in and out of them.
 I wondered how many of them really realize the historical importance of the place.